daattali/beautiful-jekyll/hotel.md

 - **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus route 80 to Downtown Milwaukee, with a stop at 6th and Wisconsin right outside the hotel!
 [Click here for more information](https://www.ridemcts.com/routes-schedules/80).
 - **Rideshare**: Uber and Lyft both operate at the airport.
 Request a ride and you'll be picked up at the rideshare zone outside baggage claim.

+## From The Greater Milwaukee Area

+If you live in the Milwaukee area, are staying with a friend, or otherwise looking for other local transportation options, here are a few options to consider.

+- **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus routes throughout the Milwaukee area.
+Wisconsin Avenue, where our hotel is located, is a huge corridor for bus travel in the area.
+[Click here for more information](https://www.ridemcts.com/routes-schedules).
+- **Wisconsin Coach Lines**: Wisconsin Coach Lines operates bus service from Milwaukee to Chicago and back.
+Buses stop at and near 6th and Wisconsin, right outside the hotel!
+[Click here for more information](https://www.coachusa.com/wisconsin-coach).

+## From Chicago

+- **Amtrak**: Amtrak operates the Hiawatha train between Chicago and Milwaukee.
+Trains stop at the Milwaukee Intermodal Station, about a third of a mile from the hotel.
+[Click here for more information](https://www.amtrak.com/routes/hiawatha-train.html).
+- **Metra**: Metra operates the Union Pacific North line between the Chicago area and Kenosha, WI.
+You can then connect to the Amtrak or carpool to Milwaukee.
+[Click here for more information](https://metrarail.com/maps-schedules/train-lines/UP-N).
+- **Wisconsin Coach Lines**: Wisconsin Coach Lines operates a bus service from O'Hare Airport to the Intermodal Station, about a third of a mile from the hotel.
+[Click here for more information](https://www.coachusa.com/wisconsin-coach).

+## Accessible Transportation

+- **Tootl Transport**: Tootl Transport is a Milwaukee-based rideshare service that specializes in accessible transportation.
+[Click here for more information](https://www.ridetootl.com/milwaukee/).
+- **Milwaukee Transit Plus**: Milwaukee Transit Plus is a paratransit service operated by the Milwaukee County Transit System (MCTS).
+If you have an ADA paratransit certification from another transit agency, you may have reciprocity in Milwaukee, but you need to send documents and make arrangements before your visit.
+[Click here for more information](https://www.ridemcts.com/accessibility/transit-plus/paratransit-service-for-visitors).